3. SW4RM Protocol Specification¶

 3.2.1.
 Service-Oriented Architecture (SOA) Implementation¶

-SW4RM implements a microservices architecture with clear service boundaries, standardized communication protocols, and comprehensive fault tolerance mechanisms.
-The architecture is designed for:
+SW4RM implements a microservices architecture with clear service boundaries, standardized communication protocols, and fault tolerance mechanisms.
+The architecture provides:

-- Independent Service Scaling: Each service can be scaled independently based on workload requirements
+- Independent Service Scaling: You scale each service independently based on workload requirements.

-- Fault Isolation: Service failures are contained and do not cascade to other components
+- Fault Isolation: The system contains service failures so they do not cascade to other components.

-- Technology Diversity: Services can be implemented in different technologies while maintaining protocol compatibility
+- Technology Diversity: You implement services in different technologies while maintaining protocol compatibility.

 graph TB